n8n Webhook Best Practices: Secure, Scalable, and Reliable

 5) Fan-Out with Back-Pressure

-Route by event using IF/Switch.
-For heavy work (enrichment, email, CRM), enqueue to a queue API, a DB table, or an internal webhook that a separate Cron drains with Split In Batches.
+Route by event type using IF or Switch nodes.
+For heavy work (enrichment, email sends, CRM updates), enqueue to a queue or database table that a separate worker workflow drains:

 Benefits: